tobias-weiss-ai-xr/opendesk-edu/docs/development.md

 ## Linting

 In the project's CI, there is a step dedicated to lint the two yaml files, as we want them to be in
-- alphabetical order regarding the components and
+- alphabetical order regarding the components
-- in a logical order regarding the non-commented lines (registry > repository > tag).
+- logical order regarding the non-commented lines (registry > repository > tag).

-In the linting step, the [openDesk CI CLI](https://gitlab.opencode.de/bmi/opendesk/tooling/opendesk-ci-cli) is used to apply the just mentioned sorting, and the result is compared with the unsorted version.
+In the linting step, the [openDesk CI CLI](https://gitlab.opencode.de/bmi/opendesk/tooling/opendesk-ci-cli) is used to apply the aforementioned sorting, and the result is compared with the unsorted version.
 If there is a delta, the linting fails, and you can fix it by running the CLI tool locally, verifying and applying the result to your branch.

 > **Note**<br>
 > Please ensure that in component blocks, you use comments only at the beginning of the block or at its end.
 Ideally, you stick